tayapro/woofspot/README.md

 - Interaction Icons:
   - Hosts can edit or delete upcoming events.
-  - Registered users can like an event.
+  - Logged in users can like an event.
 Clicking the heart icon toggles between solid and regular heart icons.
-If a non-registered user clicks the like icon, the app will redirect them to the Login page. \
+    If a non logged in user clicks the like icon, the app will redirect them to the Login page. \
      **Note**: This feature is implemented using htmx, allowing it to work without re-rendering the entire page.
   - Rating Star: The star rating appears in read-only mode for hosts and non-attendees, showing the score.
 For attendees, the star is a clickable link that redirects to the Review page, where they can leave a review and set a rating score.

 #### Icon sets examples: